 - Preliminary Points:

--It is true that the Bible never presents itself as the only authority for the church.
+-It is true that the Bible never presents itself as the only source of authority for the church.
 However, Sola Scriptura means that Scripture is the final court of authority in all religious matters.
 Scripture is the only infallible rule of faith for the church to use.
-Therefore, people who object to the doctrine of Sola Scriptura by using a faulty definition (that the Bible is the only authority) are attacking a strawman.
-Quoting Scripture passages that affirm the existence of other authoritative sources does not refute Sola Scriptura.
-Scripture is our final standard of authority, not only source of authority.
+Therefore, people who object to the doctrine of Sola Scriptura by using a faulty definition (i.e. that the Bible is the only or sole authority) are attacking a straw man argument.

--It is self-contradictory to appeal to the Bible as the ultimate standard of authority to prove that it is not the ultimate standard of authority for the church to heed to.
-It is a hypocritical double standard for Roman Catholics and the Orthodox to use Scripture as a means to justify their doctrines, but disapproving of Protestants acting in the same manner.
-These points are some of the fallacies committed by Roman Catholic and Eastern Orthodox apologists when they argue against Sola Scriptura by appealing to Scripture passages such as 2 Thessalonians 2:15.
+-It is self-contradictory for Roman Catholic apologists to appeal to the Bible as the ultimate standard of authority to prove that it is not the ultimate standard of authority for the church to follow.
+It is hypocritical for Roman Catholics to use Scripture as a means to justify their doctrines, but disapproving of Protestants acting in the same manner.
+By appealing to Scripture, defenders of Rome hurt their own cause.
+The implication of them doing so is that we can indeed correctly interpret Scripture without reference to an infallible teaching authority.

 - Clarifying That Sola Scriptura Is Not Opposed To All Forms Of Tradition: